Ecosoft Smart Grid Controller 2 Manual

 Shelly EM integration

+Shelly EM integration: Check the box to enable.
 With a Shelly EM it is possible to measure the electrical power on a wire.

 IP Address: Fill in the local IP address of the Shelly EM.
 The Shelly web interface is running at this IP as well.